 When owning stocks while applying annual seasonality is compared to simply owning stocks year-round, it’s easy to make an argument in favor of incorporating the annual seasonality modification.
 However, when comparing the relatively blunt-instrument approach of annual seasonality to the more specific signals generated by Dynamic Asset Allocation, the results aren’t even close.
 Dynamic Asset Allocation has provided much better signals of when to be invested in stocks and when to be out of them than annual seasonality.In some respects, this is an unfair comparison.
-Annual seasonality was never held out as a fine-tuned scalpel.
+Annual seasonality was never held out as a finely honed scalpel.
 It’s a blunt, simple device to improve on buy-and-hold stock market investing.
-DAA is purposely designed to give us more specific signals and it requires a lot more — someone has to calculate and track the momentum scores and potentially alter their allocation every single month instead of just twice a year.
+DAA is purposely designed to give us more specific signals and it requires a lot more — namely, calculating and tracking the momentum scores and potentially altering one's allocation every single month instead of just twice a year.

-But for the SMI reader, the issue is quite a bit simpler.
-The DAA information is available to you every month in a very simple to obtain format (just sign up for e-mail updates or visit this DAA page at the end of each month).
+But for the SMI premium-level member, the issue is quite a bit simpler.
+The DAA information is available to you every month in an easy-to-obtain format (just sign up for e-mail updates or visit this DAA page at the end of each month).
 Given that these signals have been better historically than annual seasonality’s, and they are so easy for SMI readers to obtain, it’s hard to imagine why someone would continue to use the blunt instrument approach of annual seasonality any longer.

 This is a good illustration of DAA superseding some of our past advanced strategies.
 Annual seasonality was helpful until we found something better.
 Now that we have, we encourage you to use it instead.

 It's crucial to understand that MACD is not a particularly robust timing indicator.
-It's an extremely short-term indicator that really is only useful for optimizing a decision to buy or sell that has already been made.
-In other words, you wouldn't really want to depend on this signal to determine whether it's a good idea to buy stocks or not — but in a system like annual seasonality where the decision to buy sometime around 10/31 has already been made, it can be a useful aid in fine-tuning the date to buy.
+It's an extremely short-term indicator that really is useful only for optimizing a decision to buy or sell that has been made already.
+In other words, you shouldn't depend on this signal to determine whether it's a good idea to buy stocks or not — but in a system like annual seasonality where the decision to buy sometime around 10/31 already has been made, it can be a useful aid in fine-tuning the date to buy.

 Again, to be clear: if you haven't been specifically looking for this signal (because it's not part of your long-term plan), we don't advise taking any action based on this signal.